luscipher/luscipher/README.md

-## Hi there, I'm Luisa!
+## About me
-- I am a Web Developer and Graduate in computer science.
+- Hi there, my name is Luisa and I am a Web Developer and Graduate in computer science.
 - My current goal is to learn more about mobile develepment.

 ## Skills & Technologies